-This licence allows you to use the Mitel 400 Hospitality Manager.
+This bundle allows you to use the Mitel 400 Hospitality Manager.
 The Mitel 400 Hospitality Manager is a web-based application for receptionists in the hospitality sector.
-One licence is required per system /AIN.
+One licence is required per system / AIN.

-Hospitality PMS Interface and Hospitality PMS Rooms The Hospitality PMS Interface licence is used to connect the communication server to a hotel management system using the FIAS protocol.
-One licence is required per system /AIN.
-Moreover, one Hospitality PMS Rooms licence is required per room.
+This is used to connect the communication server to a hotel management system using the FIAS protocol.